Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 Collectibles should have at least exportable variable that defines its points value.
 Beyond that is up to any developers.
 They should also not (usually) impact on physics - that is, they do not slow the player down on impact or the like.
 They should be `Area2D`s.

+Collectibles are kept check of by two variables, `collectibles` and `collectibles_lives`.
+The latter variable is used to keep track of how many items towards the next life bonus the player has collected.
+By default the player is not aware of what this variable's value is.

 ### Powerups

 Powerups (or downs) are (at least in Sonic type games) usually items that are destroyed (ala Badniks) to give either a temporary or permanent power-up (sometimes down) to the player character, or extra lives or collectibles.
 This means that (usually) they would be `KinematicBody2D` shapes.
-Temporary power-ups use a related timer node in `game_space.gd`; for example invincibility may use a timer called `Invincibility_Timer`.
+Temporary power-ups should use a related timer node created in `game_space.gd`; for example invincibility may use a timer called `Invincibility_Timer`.

 # HOSTILES (ENVIRONMENT AND ENEMIES)